aaronmams/jekyll-now/_posts/2016-10-21-A Fun State Space Simulation Exercise.md

 In contrast, dummy variable regression with structural break fits better because it doesn't assume a slow transition from high July values to low July values.
 The seasonal effects are fixed across the two distinct data subsamples.

-Here is a plot of the fitted values against actual values for the seasonal state space model with no local level:
+Here is a plot of the fitted values against actual values for the seasonal state space model with no local level...with observed values in black and fitted values in red:

 ```R
 ggplot(subset(model.comp,model%in%c('KFAS')),aes(x=date,y=that)) + geom_line(color='red')+ geom_point(color='red') +